Freedom of Information (FOI) requests

 Timeline for receiving the requested information

-Legislation allows us 30 days to respond to information requests.
+Legislation allows the OCSB 30 days to respond to information requests.
 On occasion, the OCSB may ask for an extension if the request is for an extensive number of records.
-Extra time may also be needed if an outside third party needs to be contacted, of if the request is received during the summer months when certain school staff may not be accessible.
+Extra time may also be needed if an outside third party needs to be contacted, or if the request is received during the summer months when certain school staff may not be accessible.

 Associated fees for requested documents

 There are fees associated with making a request for information under MFIPPA.
-When documents are requested, $7.50 is charges for every 15 minutes of search time, computer data retrieval, and document preparation.
+In accordance with Ontario Regulation, when documents are requested, $7.50 is charged for every 15 minutes of search time, computer data retrieval, and document preparation.
 Document copies are charged at the rate of .20 cents per page.
 Postage or shipping charges may also apply.
 Fees are not charged for the time required to locate and prepare records for personal information requests.